 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.31% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Petersburg is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Petersburg is a great place for families with children to consider.
+First of all, many other families with children live here, making Petersburg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Petersburg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Petersburg’s overall crime rate is lower than average for the country.

 One downside of living in Petersburg is that it can take a long time to commute to work.
 In Petersburg, the average commute to work is 30.48 minutes, which is quite a bit higher than the national average.

-The education level of Petersburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.47% of adults 25 and older in Petersburg have a college degree.
+In terms of college education, Petersburg is nearly on par with the US average for all cities of 21.84%: 19.47% of adults 25 and older in Petersburg have a bachelor's degree or advanced degree.

 The per capita income in Petersburg in 2022 was $31,946, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $127,784 for a family of four.
 However, Petersburg contains both very wealthy and poor people as well.